PFAS in drinking water

 Public water systems must notify customers if there are high levels of PFAS in their drinking water.
 Consumers can contact their local water supplier to ask for information on PFOA and PFOS in their drinking water and request a copy of the Consumer Confidence Report.

-PFAS Solutions from Culligan
+PFAS solutions from Culligan

 Public water systems are required to notify consumers if water is contaminated.